 The spectacular scenery of the Yorkshire Dales is a direct result of the area's unique geology - predominantly carboniferous limestone (including Great Scar Limestone and the "Yoredale Series" of layered limestones interspersed with shales and sandstones), capped on the higher fells by Millstone Grit.

-Much of what is now known as the Yorkshire Dales lies on an area roughly defined by the underlying Askrigg Block, bordered to the south and west by the Craven Fault (which marks an approximate boundary with Bowland, Pendle and Bronte Country), and to the north and west by the Dent Fault (which runs along Dentdale and borders the much older Silurian and Ordovician rocks of the Howgill Fells).
+Much of what is now known as the Yorkshire Dales lies on an area roughly defined by the underlying Askrigg Block, bordered to the south and west by the Craven Fault (which marks an approximate boundary with Bowland and Pendle to the west and south west, and Bronte Country to the south west and the south).
+To the north and north west west the Askrigg Block is bordered by the Dent Fault (which runs along Dentdale marking a natural boundary with the much older Silurian and Ordovician rocks of the Howgill Fells to the north).
 To the east the rocks overlaying the Askrigg Block dip below more recent sediments which form the valley floor of the Vale of York and the Vale of Mowbray.

-In the most northern of the so called "Yorkshire" dales (e.g. Teesdale - now in County Durham) the geology sees the intrusion of the Whin Sill, an igneous dolerite rock which is responsible for spectacular features such as the waterfalls at Low Force, High Force and Cauldron Snout on the upper Tees river.
+Beyond the Stainmore Gap the most northern of the traditional "Yorkshire" dales area (including Teesdale - which is now in County Durham) sees the intrusion of the Whin Sill, an igneous dolerite rock which is responsible for spectacular features such as the waterfalls at Low Force, High Force and Cauldron Snout on the upper Tees river.

-Mineral deposits are relatively common in the dales, and in days gone by lead mining was a common source of employment: veins having been worked primarily on Grassington Moor, Greenhow Hill and also in Arkengarthdale and Swaledale.
-In fact, several of today's "honeypot" dales villages (including Grassington and Pateley Bridge) originally grew up to service this old industry.
+Mineral deposits are relatively common in the dales, and in days gone by lead mining was a common provider of employment: veins having been worked primarily on Grassington Moor, Greenhow Hill and also in Arkengarthdale and Swaledale.
+In fact, several of today's "honeypot" dales villages (including Grassington in Wharfedale and Pateley Bridge in Nidderdale) originally grew up to service this old industry.

 Today the miners have all gone, but limestone and other types of rock present in the dales are sought after by the construction industry, - and despite the environmental damage incurred by open cast extraction there are actually several large scale quarries operating even within the boundaries of the national park.
 [N.B.
 Please click here for more information about quarrying in the Yorkshire Dales.]